CMU-17-214/s2025/assignments/hw5.md

 The execution order of concurrent code may not always be intuitive.
 Consider using a debugger or using print statements in the code to follow the execution.

-**Testing suggestions:** Writing tests may be useful, but is not required in this assignment.
+**Testing suggestions:** Writing additional tests may be useful, but is not required in this assignment.
 There are good opportunities for testing with stubs in the backend; the backend code is written in a way to make this testing easy by avoiding global functions.
-We do not suggest to test frontend code.

-A basic testing infrastructure is already setup in directory `tests/`, but there is only one test implemented.
-The example test uses stubs, but you can also run tests against Wikipedia and Google Cloud by just using the `DefaultConnection` class.
-Of course you can also test parts of your implementation without starting express, for example by writing tests for the functions in `wikipediaapi.ts`.

-While you are not required to automate tests, we will use tests in the style of the provided examples for grading.
+You can find examples of stub testing in the tests we proveded in the `tests/` directory.
+You can run them with `npm run test`.

+A testing infrastructure is already setup in the `tests/` directory; these are the tests that we will use to grade your code.
+If you wish, you may also add tests of your own.

 **Tooling suggestions:** If you want to send requests to the backend without running the frontend, you can send requests on the command line, such as